rumyar/20440project/README.md

 # 20440 project
+The goal of the files in this repo is to take data from the publication, 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018 and online published PON-P2 pathogenicity prediction and visualize the frequency of base pair/amino acid substitutions in neoepitopes across cancer types using dendrograms and heatmaps and evaluate if overarching sigantures assist in explaining the variation seen in cancer neoepitopes.
+This repo also strives to create an predictive model based on these signatures to see if it possible to predict basepair/amino acid substitutions based on the cancer type of a particular neoantigen.
+The hope is that these predictions will help in the development of novel cancer vaccines for cancer types.
 ## General Outline
 #### Data Sets: 'Pan-cancer' data-set, pon-p2 data, data1, cancerfreq, data2
-Pan-cancer data set derived from supplementary figure 1 of 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018.
+Pan-cancer data set derived from supplementary figure 1 of 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018. <br />
 Cancer type data set derived from PON-P2 pathogenicity prediction for various somatic mutations found in cancer.
-Datasets found at this url: http://structure.bmc.lu.se/PON-P2/cancer30.html/ data1/data2: merged datasets combining data from source 1 and source 2 based on ensembl gene ID
+Datasets found at this url: http://structure.bmc.lu.se/PON-P2/cancer30.html/ <br />
+data1/data2: merged datasets combining data from source 1 and source 2 based on ensembl gene ID.
+Note that data1 and data2 contain the same data and are only numerically distinguished by which aim they are used for. <br />
-cancerfreq: dataset generated from base pair/amino acid substitution frequencies in various cancer types (see Aim 1 code).
+cancerfreq: dataset generated from base pair/amino acid substitution frequencies in various cancer types (see Aim 1 code). <br />
 #### Aim 0: Creating Working DataFrame
 Takes in pan-cancer data set and pon-p2 data as inputs and outputs a merged dataset (data1/data2) for use in future aims.
 Merging done on the basis of Ensembl-gene ID.
 #### Aim 1: Dendrogram and Heatmap
 Takes in data1 as an input and outputs a cancer freq dataframe with frequencies of base pair/amino acid substitutions, a heatmap visualizing these frequencies and a dendrogram/heatmap with cophenetic correlation coefficienct optimized linkage and distance metrics
 #### Aim 2: PCA, tSNE and K-means Clustering
+Takes in data2 as an input and outputs

 ## Aim 0: Creating Working DataFrame
 ### tldr: takes in pan cancer data set and pon-p2 data as inputs and outputs a merged dataset (data1/data2) for use in future aims

+### load in data
+Pan-cancer data set derived from supplementary figure 1 of 'Pan-cancer analysis of neoepitopes' by Vihinen et al., 2018. <br />
+Cancer type data set derived from PON-P2 pathogenicity prediction for various somatic mutations found in cancer.
+Datasets found at this url: http://structure.bmc.lu.se/PON-P2/cancer30.html/ <br />
+Pan-cancer data set is read in as variable 'S1' and cancer type data from PON-P2 pathogenicity prediction is read in as variable name 'cosmic'.

+###
 ## Aim 1: Dendrogram and Heatmap
 ### tldr: takes in data1 as an input and outputs a cancer freq dataframe with frequencies of base pair/amino acid substitutions, a heatmap visualizing these frequencies and a dendrogram/heatmap with cophenetic correlation coefficienct optimized linkage and distance metrics